October is National Breast Cancer Awareness Month

-Our Medical Imaging team offers emergency imaging services 24 hours a day, seven days a week in the hospital, along with many outpatient diagnostic services during the week, Monday through Friday, 7am to 7pm.
+Our Medical Imaging team offers emergency imaging services 24 hours a day, seven days a week, in the hospital.
+We also do many outpatient diagnostic services during the week, Monday through Friday, 7am to 7pm.

-Our state-of-the-art technology is operated by friendly and expert technologists and staff, where Medical imaging is the sole focus of our department.
+Our state-of-the-art technology is operated by friendly and expert technologists and staff.
+Medical imaging is the sole focus of our this department.
 When you choose Community Memorial Hosptial, you can be sure you’re receiving world-class diagnostic imaging from professionals dedicated to providing you with the best health care.
-Additionally, we are backed by the full resources of Community Memorial Hospital, Health Centers and Specialists – something you won’t find in a private physician’s office setting.
+Additionally, we are backed by the full resources of Community Memorial Hospital, Health Centers, and specialists, which is something you won’t find at a private physician’s office setting.

 Imaging Services Available Includes: